jkup/jonkuperman.com/posts/chatting-with-an-old-friend/index.md

 ## The Web Behind

-I had started this podcast called The Web Behind to interview developers I knew (mostly in SF) and ask them about how they got their start.
+I had started this podcast called The Web Behind in 2015 (I know...) to interview developers I knew (mostly in SF) and ask them about how they got their start.
 It was really fun for me getting to know people and hearing their diverse stories.
 I went to go to my [old website](https://webbehind.com/) to listen to the episode with Mikeal but there was a problem.

 ![web behind website is gone](/img/web-behind-gone.png)